Helium314/HeliBoard/README.md

   * Emoji View and Language Switch will disappear if you have the corresponding key enabled;
   * For some layouts it\'s not the Comma-key, but the key at the same position (e.g. it\'s `q` for Dvorak layout).
 * When incognito mode is enabled, no words will be learned, and no emojis will be added to recents.
-* Sliding key input: Swipe from shift to another key to type a single uppercase key:
+* Sliding key input: Swipe from shift to another key to type a single uppercase key
   * This also works for the `?123` key to type a single symbol from the symbols keyboard, and for related keys.
+* Long-press the `?123` from main view to directly open numpad.
 * Long-press a suggestion in the suggestion strip to show more suggestions, and a delete button to remove this suggestion.
 * Swipe up from a suggestion to open more suggestions, and release on the suggestion to select it.
 * Long-press an entry in the clipboard history to pin it (keep it in clipboard until you unpin).
-* Long-press the `?123` from main view to directly open numpad.
 * Swipe left in clipboard view to remove an entry (except when it's pinned)
-* You can add dictionaries by opening them in a file explorer:
+* You can add dictionaries by opening the file
   * This only works with _content-uris_ and not with _file-uris_, meaning that it may not work with some file explorers.
 * _When using debug mode / debug APK_
   * Long-press a suggestion in the suggestion strip twice to show the source dictionary.